 Clinical and Translational Science Awards

-Find out more about the CTSA mission and its role in clinical and translational research.
+Find out more about the CTSA program, its history and currently funded institutions.

 Engaging Communities in Research

-To ensure that broad and unique community health needs are addressed, it is crucial for research institutions to collaborate with community organizations.
-Through the CTSA program, NCATS has facilitated a broad range of programs that engage communities in dialogue about their health concerns and about clinical research.
+To ensure that broad and unique community health needs are addressed, research institutions must collaborate with community organizations throughout the research process.
+Through the CTSA program, NCATS supports a broad range of efforts that engage communities to address health concerns and encourage participation in clinical research.

 On April 2, 2015, NCATS released two new funding opportunities designed to stimulate team-based research across the CTSA consortium.
 Learn more.

 HHS and NIH take steps to enhance transparency of clinical trial results.

 Working Group Addresses IOM's CTSA Findings